These are the best Blink security cameras you can buy

 - No battery option

-The Blink Mini may be small and cheap, but those are virtues, not drawbacks.
-This device is great for watching over your home.

-Best Outdoor Blink Camera: Blink Outdoor
+Best outdoor Blink camera: Blink Outdoor

-While the XT2 is still our overall favorite device, the Blink Outdoor is the company's latest and greatest weather-resistant security camera.
-Like the XT2, this outdoor camera is battery-powered, and it lasts for up to two years on two AA lithium batteries, which are included.
+If you're looking to keep an eye on what's going on outside your home, you'll want something that can withstand the weather as well and has a long-lasting battery.
+The Blink Outdoor Camera has up to 1080p resolution with built-in infrared night vision and temperature monitoring.

-Just like the Blink Mini, you can store files locally if you purchase the Blink Sync Module 2, or you can opt to subscribe to Blink's cloud storage plan after the initial trial period expires at the end of 2020.
-Note that if you opt to use the Blink Sync Module 2, you'll also need to purchase a USB flash drive separately to store those recordings.
-The Sync merely relays the videos from the camera to the module; storage takes place on the flash drive.
+Just like the Blink Mini, you can store files locally with the Blink Sync Module 2, or you can opt to subscribe to Blink's cloud storage plan.
+Note that if you opt to use the Blink Sync Module 2, you'll also need to purchase a USB storage drive separately to store those recordings.
+Luckily you can use multiple cameras with a single Sync Module 2, so you only need to get one set.
+If you already have a Sync Module 2 with another Blink camera, you can select the add-on version of the camera to save some money.

-As with many of Blink's products, you can purchase the Outdoor camera one at a time, or in packs of two, three, or five.
+As with many of Blink's products, you can purchase the Outdoor camera one at a time or in packs of two, three, or five.
 You can also buy it in bundles with the Blink Mini for the most cost-efficient way to get simultaneous indoor and outdoor coverage.

 Pros: